asrvsn/ndgpy/README.md

 ### Example: test throughput of a program

-By using the resource-initialization procedure, we can add the following node at any point in the graph as a measurement probe of throughput.
+By inheriting the `Resourced` class, we can define start-up and shut-down procedures.
+We use this to define the following node at any point in the graph as a measurement probe of throughput.

 ```python
 class Throughput(Collector, Resourced):